agroome/scan_monitor/README.md

 ```

 ### Customize notification template
-The following scan instance variables can be used in the notification templates:
+The following scan instance variables can be used in the notification templates.
+Templates are located in /opt/scan_monitor/templates.
 ```
 instance_variables = [
     'id', 'name', 'description', 'status', 'initiator', 'owner', 'ownerGroup',